papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 * Campaign Name - for internal use
 * Campaign Start/Go Live - What date and time should the campaign be executed on?
 This gives an idea for when the campaign development should be completed by.
 * Campaign End - When should we stop sending emails?
 When should we stop collecting metrics on emails sent?
+* Completion Date - When does the whole campaign need to be approved, tested, and completed by?
+Ideally a couple days before the Start date to give slack or wiggle room for unforeseen roadblocks.